Stephen Stills: Crosby, Stills, Nash & Young (1969–1970)

 In April 1971, CSN&Y released 4 Way Street, a double live album recorded in 1970.
 The album reached No. 1 in 1971 on the US charts and was certified quadruple platinum in the US.

-Having played at the Monterey Pop Festival with Buffalo Springfield and both Woodstock and Altamont with CSNY, Stills (along with Crosby) performed at three of the most iconic U.S. rock festivals of the 1960s.
-During CSN&Y's set at Altamont Free Concert, Stills was reported to be repeatedly stabbed in the leg by a "stoned-out" Hells Angel, with a sharpened bicycle spoke.
-At the band's request, their performance was not included in the subsequent film Gimme Shelter (1970).
+Having played at the Monterey Pop Festival with Buffalo Springfield and both Woodstock and Altamont with CSN&Y, Stills (along with Crosby) performed at three of the most iconic U.S. rock festivals of the 1960s.
+During CSN&Y's set at Altamont Free Concert, Stills was reported to have been repeatedly stabbed in the leg by a "stoned-out" Hells Angel, with a sharpened bicycle spoke.
+At the band's request, their performance was not included in the subsequent film Gimme Shelter.

 Peak solo years (1970–71)

 In the wake of CSNY's success, all four members recorded high-profile solo albums.
-In 1970, Stills released his eponymous solo debut album featuring guests Eric Clapton, Jimi Hendrix, Cass Elliot, Booker T. Jones and Ringo Starr (credited only as "Richie") as well as Crosby, Nash, Rita Coolidge and CSN&Y drummers Dallas Taylor and Johnny Barbata.
-It provided Stills with the US No. 14 hit single "Love the One You're With.", and another US top 40 hit "Sit Yourself Down", peaking at No. 37.
+In 1970, Stills released his eponymous solo debut album featuring guests Eric Clapton, Jimi Hendrix, Cass Elliot, Booker T Jones and Ringo Starr (credited only as "Richie") as well as Crosby, Nash, Rita Coolidge and CSN&Y drummers Dallas Taylor and Johnny Barbata.
+It provided Stills with the US No. 14 hit single "Love the One You're With", and another US top 40 hit "Sit Yourself Down", peaking at No. 37.
 The album peaked at No. 3 on the US charts, a solo career peak.
 At the time of release, Stills's album was the highest selling solo album out of the four.
 It was recorded in the UK, where Stills bought a mansion in Surrey, England, previously owned by Starr.
 To promote the album, Stills appeared on the BBC television show Disco 2 in January 1971.

+The 1970 album cover was shot by photographer Henry Diltz in Colorado, in the early hours of the morning after the death of Jimi Hendrix.
+Hendrix's untimely death affected Stills immensely.
+Ever since being first introduced to Hendrix at the Monterey Pop Festival in 1967, Stills was inspired by the guitarist and had befriended him.
+In 1969, Stills was invited to temporarily join the Jimi Hendrix Experience on tour as their bass player, but was held up by previous commitments with CSN&Y. In early 1971, on the French music show Pop 2, Stills talked about the influence that Hendrix had on him as a person and a musician: